Table of Contents

 He noted that he had previously appeared on QVC, although the sales were not spectacular because his pitch was five days before Christmas, one of the worst days to pitch on the shopping channel.

-Lori acknowledged it was a bad time to be on QVC and asked how long ago that was.
+Lori acknowledged it was the wrong time to be on QVC and asked how long ago that was.
 Byron told the sharks it had been a decade, and they were shocked.

 The sharks raised more questions about profit margins and retail potential; Byron answered them well, while Lori and Robert seemed affected by the entrepreneur’s enthusiasm.